Cummins (NYSE:CMI) Releases FY 2021 Earnings Guidance

 Cummins (NYSE:CMI) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $23.77 billion-$24.57 billion, compared to the consensus revenue estimate of $22.20 billion.

-Several equities research analysts recently commented on the stock.
-Citigroup lifted their price target on shares of Cummins from $265.00 to $315.00 in a research note on Tuesday, March 16th.
-Cowen lifted their price target on shares of Cummins from $239.00 to $243.00 and gave the stock a market perform rating in a research note on Tuesday, February 9th.
-Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Cummins from $252.00 to $260.00 and gave the company a hold rating in a research note on Monday, April 19th.
-Vertical Research initiated coverage on shares of Cummins in a research note on Wednesday, January 20th.
-They issued a hold rating on the stock.
-Finally, Argus lifted their price objective on shares of Cummins from $246.00 to $281.00 and gave the company a buy rating in a research note on Thursday, February 11th.
-One equities research analyst has rated the stock with a sell rating, twelve have assigned a hold rating and seven have given a buy rating to the company.
-The stock presently has an average rating of Hold and a consensus target price of $243.68.
+A number of analysts have weighed in on the company.
+Morgan Stanley upped their price target on Cummins from $260.00 to $274.00 and gave the company an equal weight rating in a research report on Monday.
+Jefferies Financial Group upgraded Cummins from a hold rating to a buy rating and upped their price target for the company from $250.00 to $325.00 in a research report on Wednesday, March 10th.
+Credit Suisse Group increased their target price on Cummins from $285.00 to $300.00 and gave the stock an outperform rating in a report on Wednesday, May 5th.
+BMO Capital Markets increased their target price on Cummins from $235.00 to $270.00 and gave the stock a market perform rating in a report on Thursday, May 6th.
+Finally, Argus increased their target price on Cummins from $246.00 to $281.00 and gave the stock a buy rating in a report on Thursday, February 11th.
+One equities research analyst has rated the stock with a sell rating, thirteen have assigned a hold rating and seven have assigned a buy rating to the company’s stock.
+The company has an average rating of Hold and an average price target of $246.45.

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, March 4th.
-Investors of record on Friday, February 19th were issued a dividend of $1.35 per share.
-This represents a $5.40 dividend on an annualized basis and a yield of 2.11%.
-The ex-dividend date of this dividend was Thursday, February 18th.
-Cummins’s dividend payout ratio is currently 35.88%.

-In related news, CEO Norman Thomas Linebarger sold 8,389 shares of the business’s stock in a transaction dated Wednesday, February 10th.
-The shares were sold at an average price of $245.10, for a total transaction of $2,056,143.90.
-Following the sale, the chief executive officer now owns 99,927 shares of the company’s stock, valued at $24,492,107.70.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, insider Jill E. Cook sold 2,107 shares of the business’s stock in a transaction dated Wednesday, February 10th.
-The stock was sold at an average price of $244.67, for a total transaction of $515,519.69.
-Following the sale, the insider now directly owns 18,954 shares in the company, valued at approximately $4,637,475.18.
+In other news, CEO Norman Thomas Linebarger sold 8,389 shares of Cummins stock in a transaction on Wednesday, February 10th.
+The stock was sold at an average price of $245.10, for a total value of $2,056,143.90.
+Following the transaction, the chief executive officer now owns 99,927 shares in the company, valued at approximately $24,492,107.70.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, insider Jill E. Cook sold 2,107 shares of Cummins stock in a transaction on Wednesday, February 10th.
+The shares were sold at an average price of $244.67, for a total value of $515,519.69.
+Following the completion of the transaction, the insider now owns 18,954 shares in the company, valued at approximately $4,637,475.18.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 11,498 shares of company stock worth $2,816,552.
 1.04% of the stock is owned by insiders.

 About Cummins